Columbia students have studied in over 70 countries. Where will you go?

 All students applying to participate in a study abroad program will be required to pay an application fee.
 Click here to pay the $30 application fee.

-Requirements: To be approved for a partnered provider study abroad program, students must have at least a 2.75 GPA and maintain Satisfactory Academic Progress according to CCC policy.
+Requirements: To be approved for an approved study abroad provider program, students must have at least a 2.75 GPA and maintain Satisfactory Academic Progress according to CCC policy.

 If you are interested in an international internship through one of these partners then you may still need to go through Columbia's Career Center.